 I’ve served on the Boards of Directors of several charities and non-profits, and a couple of businesses.
 I’ve been a Director, Treasurer and Vice President of the Fairfield Gonzales Community Association, and currently sit on our Community Association Land Use Committee (CALUC) and serve as Chair of our Neighbourhood Improvement Committee.

-I’m fortunate to work with good people on improving governance systems, analyzing government budgets, improving climate action, serving Indigenous communities, creating good green jobs, promoting fair wages and just transitions, and building safer, healthier and more liveable communities.
+I’m fortunate to work and volunteer with good people on improving governance systems, analyzing government budgets, improving climate action, serving Indigenous communities, creating good green jobs, promoting fair wages and just transitions, and building safer, healthier and more liveable communities.
 Some examples:

 - Strategic planning, policy and governance advice for charity clients in BC and Alberta.